SanskritVoyager/sanskrit-voyager-documentation/docs/sources.md

 sidebar_position: 6
 ---

-This page describes the sources used in building the application.
+This section describes the sources used in building the application.

 ### Dictionaries